pustoym/pustoym/README.md

 # Matvei Pustovalov

-Principle web-based user interface developer with knowledge of performance marketing.
+Principle web-based UI-developer with knowledge of performance marketing.

 #Web, #Frontend, #SEO, #Typography, #VisualRhythm

+**Roles:**
-- Team manager / Physician to customers in top-3 Russian web agency
+- Team manager / Exorcist for customer's
 - Live text editor in informational style (so far only in my native ru).

+**Currently:**
-- 🔭 I’m currently working on starting my own development agency / website for clients and experts
+- 🔭 Working on starting my own development agency / website for clients and experts
-- 🌱 I’m currently learning AI/ML trend
+- 🌱 Learning AI/ML trend
 <!--
 **pustoym/pustoym** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.